 Washington D.C.
 Boys High School Basketball Top 10 Rankings - Dec.
 29, 2025

-Paul Laurence Dunbar enters the latest High School on SI District of Columbia boys basketball Top 10 poll.
+There’s no change in the latest High School on SI District of Columbia girls basketball poll as several teams encounter holiday tournament play.

-The Crimson Tide enter at No. 10 as Saint John’s College maintains the No. 1 position.
-Sidwell Friends School, Archbishop Carroll, Jackson-Reed and Gonzaga College complete the Top 5.

-Calvin Coolidge, Friendship Technology Prep, Theodore Roosevelt, Saint Albans School joins Dunbar in the second 5.
+Saint John’s College remains No. 1.
+The Cadets are in Florida where they will play for the Junior Orange Bowl Basketball Classic title Monday.

+Sidwell Friends School, which is also in Florida for the Tampa Bay Christmas Invitational, is No. 2 followed by Georgetown Visitation Prep.
+Georgetown Visitation will compete at the Panther Hoopla tournament in Northern Virginia.

+Calvin Coolidge and Maret School round out the Top 5.
+Coolidge will play at the Battle In the Bull Holiday Invitational in Durham, North Carolina.

+The second 5 features Jackson-Reed, Paul Laurence Dunbar, Digital Pioneers Academy, Benjamin Banneker and Georgetown Day School.
+Banneker will play at the Title IX Holiday Invitational at Archbishop Carroll.

-Here’s this week’s High School on SI District of Columbia boys basketball Top 10:
+Here’s this week’s High School on SI District of Columbia girls basketball Top 10:

 1. SAINT JOHN’S COLLEGE